antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 * How many genes are up / down regulated.

 * In the left menu generate a heatmap.
-Inspect the heatmap did you expect this pronounced clustering.
+Inspect the heatmap did you expect this pronounced clustering?.

+A:
 ![](_static/images/MolGenCRC/marra_biased_wnt.png "Figure 2: heatmap")

 Pathway Analysis: